arenaxr/arena-services-docker/README.md

 > JITSI_HOSTNAME=jitsi-hostname
 > ```
 > The Jitsi hostname should be a DNS CNAME to the machine's IP. **Run `jitsi-add.sh` to add a Jitsi server block to redirect http requests to a Jitsi virtual host, reply '**Y**es'**.
+>
+> ### Fix Jitsi certificate renewal (required)
+>
+> After the Jitsi Docker stack has been started at least once (so that its initial certificate is issued), **run `jitsi-fix-acme.sh`** to switch Jitsi's `acme.sh` from standalone mode to webroot mode:
+> ```bash
+> ./jitsi-fix-acme.sh
+> ```
+>
+> **Why this is needed:** By default, Jitsi's `acme.sh` uses standalone mode for certificate renewal, which stops nginx to bind port 80 for the ACME challenge.
+When running Jitsi on the same machine as ARENA (where port 80 is handled by ARENA's nginx), the standalone ACME challenge fails, and nginx is **not restarted** on failure.
+This causes Jitsi to go down for ~24 hours every ~60 days when the certificate is due for renewal.
+>
+> The fix switches to webroot mode, where ACME challenge files are served by nginx through the existing ARENA proxy (configured by `jitsi-add.sh`), so nginx is never stopped during renewal.

 > **WARNING**: If you use the **localdev.sh** script below, it requires you to build the web source manually, so you will need to:
 > ```